 For this recommended activity first take the metro line A north to to Acevedo station.
 Here you will transfer to Metrocable line K. And you will take the cable car up the mountain over brick houses with corrugated metal roofs to Santo Domingo station, which is the last stop on line K.

 The ride up the mountain on the cable cars offers sweeping views of Medellin in the valley below.
 Considering the fare for a metro ticket from anywhere in the city is only 2,300 pesos, it’s a real steal.
 Or even cheaper at 2,000 pesos if you have a Civica card.

 At Santo Domingo Metrocable station, it is possible to transfer to the Metrocable Line L to Parque Arví.
 If you decide to go to Paque Arví, plan to add at least an hour to your itinerary.
 Also there is an additional metro fare of 5,300 pesos to/from Parque Arví (each way)

-Near Santo Domingo station is Biblioteca España – a library for the local community with three giant black slate monoliths, which has been a popular tourist spot.
-Unfortunately, the library is currently closed due to some reconstruction of the site for a long time, since October 2015.
+Near Santo Domingo station is Biblioteca España – a library for the local community with three giant black slate monoliths, which was a popular tourist spot.
+The library has been closed due to some reconstruction of the site for a long time, since October 2015.
 One reader reported this library has reopened in comments below.
 But it was confirmed on April 1, 2019 to still be closed as seen in the following photo.

 After experiencing the metro and cable-cars, the next activity in our one-day tourist itinerary is to head to bustling El Centro to see Plaza Botero and Museo de Antioquia.
 And it is easy to get there on the metro, just take Line A south to Parque Berrio metro station.
 Plaza Botero and Museo de Antioquia are conveniently located a very short walk from Parque Berrio.